jonkarrer/battleship/README.md

     ```

 5. !!!
 Super Important 'Gotcha' with useContext() hook.
 You HAVE to assign the context, humanPlayer(), to a variable inside the body of the funtion BEFORE using it.
 If not, a hook error will occur.

+### Ship hover effect on board

+### Ship placement logic with useRef()

+### For tomorrow

+1. Fix when boat hovers outside of box it wraps.

+2. Fix when boat passes 89, it throws error.

+3. Fix when 1-3 are clicked, throws error because the i - 4 is too long for that corner to turn of pointer events.
+Need to shorten the i - 4 with and if statement maybe.